-In this study, we looked at several different animation, of including traditional/hand-drawn animation, computergenerated imagery (CGI), stop-motion animation. motion graphics. and animation.
-We discussed their background, methods. advantages. uses. disadvantages.
+In this study, we looked at several different types of animation. including traditional/hand-drawn animation. computergenerated imagery (CGI), stop-motion animation. motion graphics. and 3D animation.
+We discussed their background, methods. uses. advantages. and disadvantages.
 In addition, we showcased new developments in animation, including cross-platform integration, real-time rendering, augmented reality (AR), artificial intelligence (AI), and machine learning (ML).

 Traditional animation continues to enthrall viewers with its distinctive handdrawn appeal thanks to its rich creative tradition and legacy.
 CGI has advanced considerably, providing realistic images and intricate visual effects in films, television shows, and video games.
 Stop motion animation showcases the inventiveness of animators using real-world materials and creates a tactile and unique style.
-Motion graphics are used in advertising and digital media because they are excellent visualizing information and concepts.
-In entertainment, architecture, and scientific visualization, 3D animation experiences that are incredibly realistic and immersive.
-Animation professionals producers have content exciting prospects thanks to developments in the field, including VR and AR, AI and ML, realtime rendering. and cross-platform integration.
-Enhanced narrative opportunities, process automation for interactive animation. experiences. and seamless content integration across several platforms are all features ofthese developments.
+Motion graphics are used in advertising and digital media because they are excellent at visualizing information and concepts.
+In entertainment, architecture, and scientific visualization, 3D animation enables experiences that are incredibly realistic and immersive.
+Animation professionals and have content producers exciting new prospects thanks to developments in the field, including VR and AR, AI and ML, realtime rendering, and cross-platform integration.
+Enhanced narrative opportunities. process automation for interactive animation. experiences, and seamless content integration across several platforms are all features of these developments.